-New York University has an excellent Tisch Undergraduate Film and Television program with B.F.A and M.A degrees.
-The students and professors combined make an impressive strength of 5,000 members per year.
+New York University has an excellent Tisch Undergraduate Film and Television program with B.F.A and M.A. degrees.
+The students and professors combined make an impressive strength of 5,000 members annually.

 Alums such as M. Night Shyamalan and Martin Scorsese are just two examples of why this institution is worth trying.
 However, this option might cost you quite a bundle.